-Many of us were brought up with the phrase ‘reduce, reuse, recycle’ in our vocabulary.
-Today, it’s essential to your business that you reflect these same values.
-Not only to help the environment, but also increase brand loyalty amongst eco-conscious consumers.
+You might have been brought up with the phrase ‘reduce, reuse, recycle’.
+A phrase that should be reflected in and essential to your business values today.
+Not only if you care about and want to help the environment, but also increase brand loyalty amongst eco-conscious consumers.

 This can happen in a number of ways.
 I collected some options and ideas for you, but as always do your own research, but I hope this will give you some inspiration.